 Gold was discovered in the Johannesburg area in 1886, setting off a mass migration of people from all over the world into the settlement to find gold.

-After studying for 4 years at Potchefstroom University, I moved to Johannesburg to start my career (catalysing my own personal gold rush.)
-Within the first week of living in Johannesburg, I fell in love with the city.
+After studying for 4 years at Potchefstroom University, Joubert moved to Johannesburg to start his career (catalysing his own personal gold rush.)
+Within the first week of living in Johannesburg, he fell in love with the city.

-Much like the permanence of the ink I use, Johannesburg has left its own mark on me.
-The ink blotches represent my own growth onto the city and just like watermarks on a ceiling, the life rings of a tree and something growing in a peetri dish, so develops my love for Jozi.
+Much like the permanence of the ink that Joubert uses, Johannesburg has left its own mark on him.
+The ink blotches represent his own growth onto the city and just like watermarks on a ceiling, the life rings of a tree and something growing in a petri dish, so develops his love for Jozi.

-Like the multi-faceted layers that create Johannesburg, I have added another layer to some works by silk-screening the surrounding map of the artwork’s location onto the piece.
+Like the multi-faceted layers that create Johannesburg, Joubert adds another layer to some works by silk-screening the surrounding map of the artwork’s location onto the piece.
 The map dissects the image apart as if someone is attempting to discover more about the place.